mpresill/HCMN/README.md

 - [ ] (TTtW bkg estimate MC based (with cross section))
 - [ ] (SF study for DY bkg)
 - [ ] (can we find other models for reinterpreting the results?)
+- [ ] consider new versions of the model and present at MC&I group

 ## Recipies for objects definition and weights:
  - pileup rewighting: using the scripts in https://github.com/mpresill/BSMFramework/tree/HN17/BSM3G_TNT_Maker/data/PUReweight